nicbrow3/obsidian-better-dates/README.md

 I made this plugin for quicker date adding and editing without needing to perfectly type out the date each time.
-I tried using the default obsidian date picker, but I wasn't super impresssed with it so I made my own.
+I tried using the default obsidian date picker, but I wasn't super impressed with it so I made my own.

 ## Clicking on dates
 ![alt text](<README gifs/Clicking on dates to change them.gif>)